douglas86/ci-pp5-property-react/README.md

 - Cypress is a testing framework for React and other UI libraries
 - It is used as a fully automated system
 - Testing how each component can interact with each other
-- In order to work with cypress, make sure that React is still running
+- To work with cypress, make sure that React is still running
 - Open up a new terminal
 - There is a script that I have created for cypress in package.json
 - run the command $ npm run cypress
-- This will then open up a new browser window inorder to run cypress
+- This will then open up a new browser window to run cypress
 - select the one that says e2e

 ##### Authentication testing